burlachenkok/exploring-python3/python_details.md

 It's not true that all things are classes in Python.

-## Python does provide access to variables by value
+## Python does Provide Access to Variables by Value

 Python has named references to objects.
 It has no variables available to the programmer for reference by value (at least at the level of Language).
 Functions return and accept arguments by reference in the terminology of C++, C#, and Java.